akshay5995/powerbi-report-component/README.md

     // will be called when pages in your report changes }

+  handleTileClicked = (dashboard, data) => { // only used when embedType is "dashboard"
+    // will be called when report loads

+    this.report = dashboard; // get the object from callback and store it.(optional)
+    console.log('Data from tile', data);
+  }

   render() {
     const reportStyle = {
         // style object for report component